yonatan-h/mirkusve2/README.md

 2. It should upload their code to their github
 3. It should fill the a2sv question sheets (number of submissions, time spent, and file link)

-currently, only the 3rd part is done.
+a) currently, the 3rd part is done.
+b) the first part is also implemented. no memory is involved (refreshing the webpage resets the timer)